EtonaKazuha/Tindog/README.md

   jadedragon330@gmail.com
   maaznavin@gmail.com

-file creation date:
+File creation date:
 May 23, 2021

-last update on Github:
+Last update on Github:
 April 7, 2022

 There are no plans for updating this repository's code.